Summary

 20 Minute(s)

-Hand out the attached Constitution Excerpts.
-Ask students to work with their groups and use a modified Stop and Jot strategy to analyze each of the four excerpts from the Constitution.
-Move to slide 10 to view the full instructions.
-Students should pause after reading the first excerpt to create a group summary statement before moving to the second excerpt, and repeat until all excerpts are summarized.
+Distribute the attached U.S. Constitution Excerpts handout to each student.
+Move to slide 7 and ask students to work with their groups to analyze each of the four excerpts from the Constitution.
+Have students read each excerpt and write a group summary before moving to the next excerpt.
+Repeat this process until all excerpts are summarized.

 Once all groups have completed their summaries, ask each group to share one of their four summaries with the class.
-Some groups may summarize the same excerpt—this is fine, as each group should interpret the excerpt differently.
-As groups present, use slides 11–14, containing example summaries, to clarify excerpts further.
+As each excerpt is shared, move through slides 8–11, which provide summaries.

 Explain

-Ask students to use the Categorical Highlighting strategy with their groups to highlight lines from the text that explain how the Constitution protected and perpetuated the institution of slavery.
+Introduce the Categorical Highlighting strategy.
+Have students highlight lines from their assigned excerpt that explain how the constitutional provision protected or perpetuated slavery.

 Extend